aki5/libstl/README.md

 v2 = triverts[3*tri+2];
 ```

-This is again a relatively common way of representing indexed triangle meshes to _OpenGL_.
+This is a relatively common way to present indexed triangle meshes to _OpenGL_, so we are showing that instead of declaring a per-triangle struct, which might make more sense from a readability standpoint.

-Often, applications find that they need to create duplicates of some vertices, because while they share the same position, they differ in some other attribute. _Libstl_ is mostly concerned with topology defined by position sharing, and leaves the details of vertex duplication to applications.
+Often applications find that they need to duplicate some of the vertices, because they differ in some other attribute than the position. _Libstl_ is mostly concerned with topology defined by position sharing, and leaves the details of vertex duplication to applications.

 ## The half-edge data structure